 The villages of Gerrans and Portscatho, and the summer ferry to St Mawes from Place, are not far away, but with views like these, you may never want to leave.

 Heating: Night storage heating and convector heating included.

 Garden: There is an open garden with lovely views shared with the other two cottages.
-There is wooden bench outside the cottage on the veranda under cover from which to enjoy the scenery.
+There is a wooden bench outside the cottage on the undercover veranda where you can sit and enjoy the scenery.